66 Forgiveness Journal Prompts for Forgiving Yourself

 11. What are some ways that I can build my self-esteem and self-worth?

-You might also like: Awesome things to write in a journal when you're bored
+You might also like: Awesome Things to Write in Your Journal When You're Bored

 1. How can I take responsibility for my actions without blaming myself?